123jimin/wplace-joyeuse/README.md

 > [!WARNING]
 > The signage right below the chart is **not** part of the project.

+## Recent Changes

+List is written in reverse order; the most recent change is at the top.

+- 2025-08-15: Added "torned hole" effect near *la crotte*.
+The intention is to leave a gap for others to draw in the hole.
+- 2025-08-15: Fixed measure no. "22", and removed regions near *la crotte* and *le rasis* for the time being.

 ## Template

 Use [joyeuse_merged_plan.png](./joyeuse_merged_plan.png) as the template image.

 For convenience, try installing and using BlueMarble as described in a later section of this document.

 The coordinates for BlueMarble are: **1048 738 86 425**.

-### Known Issues

-- I'm currently brainstorming what to do with *la crotte* and *le rasis*.
-It would not be fun if we covered the names with boring black pixels.

 ### Zoomed-In Views